moleculerjs/moleculer/README.md

         // Call the handler
         return ctx.after(handler(ctx), result => {
-            // Save the response to the cache this.set(cacheKey, result);
+            // Afterwards save the response to the cache this.set(cacheKey, result);

             return result;